jquery/learn.jquery.com/page/events/introduction-to-custom-events.md

   });
 ```

-So far, we’ve written a lot of code that does approximately nothing, but that’s
+So far, we&apos;ve written a lot of code that does approximately nothing, but that&apos;s
 OK.
 By specifying all the behaviors that we want our core objects to have,
-we’ve created a solid framework for rapidly building out the interface.
+we&apos;ve created a solid framework for rapidly building out the interface.

-Let’s start by hooking up our text input and the “Load Trending Terms” button.
+Let&apos;s start by hooking up our text input and the &quot;Load Trending Terms&quot; button.
-For the text input, we’ll capture the term that was entered in the input and
+For the text input, we&apos;ll capture the term that was entered in the input and
-pass it as we trigger the Twitter container’s `getResults` event.
+pass it as we trigger the Twitter container&apos;s `getResults` event.
 Clicking the
-“Load Trending Terms” will trigger the Twitter container’s `getTrends` event:
+&quot;Load Trending Terms&quot; will trigger the Twitter container&apos;s `getTrends` event:

 ```
 $('form').submit(function(e) {